PolicyStat/jobtastic/README.md

 Make your Celery jobs more awesome with Jobtastic.

-## Why jobtastic?
+## Why Jobtastic?

-If you have user-facing tasks that someone has to wait for after they're triggered, you should try Jobtastic.
+If you have user-facing tasks for which a user must wait, you should try Jobtastic.
 It's great for:
 * Complex reports
 * Graph generation